GOCC subsidies down 36% in March

-The latest data from the state-run Treasury Bureau showed that budgetary support to GOCCs declined by 36.34 percent to P6.872 in March this year from P10.795 billion a year earlier.
+Latest data from the Treasury Bureau showed budgetary support to GOCCs declined by 36.34 percent to P6.872 in March this year from P10.795 billion a year ago.

 The subsidies also declined month-on-month by 45.95 percent from the P12.715 billion posted last February.